Erika Jayne Attends ‘DWTS’ Practice After Husband Tom Is Seen With Another Woman

 As for the rumors regarding Erika Jayne’s husband, Tom Girardi, she’s remained silent as he’s done his best to silence the ongoing speculation about his recent outing with another blonde woman.

-Earlier this month, a report surfaced which claimed the famed attorney had been caught enjoying a meal with a blonde woman at the Beverly Hills Hotel’s Polo Lounge at the end of February.
-As The Real Housewives of Beverly Hills fans may recall, the Polo Lounge was also the location of Kim Richards’ 2015 relapse and arrest.
+Earlier this month, a report surfaced that claimed the famed attorney had been caught enjoying a meal with a blonde woman at the Beverly Hills Hotel’s Polo Lounge at the end of February.
+As Real Housewives of Beverly Hills fans may recall, the Polo Lounge was also the location of Kim Richards’ 2015 relapse and arrest.

 “I couldn’t believe what I was seeing,” an eyewitness told OK!
 Magazine of Tom’s meal with the mystery woman, via a report by All About the Real Housewives on March 16.
 “She put his hand on [Tom’s] stomach, then he had his arm around her, and they left together!”

 Despite the eyewitness account, Tom insisted to OK!
 Magazine that he and the unidentified woman were not having a romantic meal.
-Instead, the female was nothing more than a friend and a work colleague and a friend.
+Instead, the female was nothing more than a friend and a work colleague.

-No word yet on whether or not Tom will be present when Erika Jayne takes the stage later tonight.
+No word yet on whether Tom will be present when Erika Jayne takes the stage later tonight.

-To see more of Erika Jayne, tune into tonight’s premiere of Dancing With the Stars Season 24 at 8 p.m. on ABC and don’t miss new episodes of The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV.
+To see more of Erika Jayne, tune into tonight’s premiere of Dancing with the Stars Season 24 at 8 p.m. on ABC, and don’t miss new episodes of The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV.

 [Featured Image by Ethan Miller/Getty Images]